 3. Track Your Spending 📊

 You can’t change what you don’t measure.
-Use a notebook, spreadsheet, or budgeting app to track every purchase.
+Write down every purchase in your notebook, spreadsheet or budgeting app.
 Yes, even that $4 latte counts.

 Before buying something, check if you already own it.
-You might be surprised by how much you’ve tucked away in closets and drawers.
+You might be shocked by all that stuff you have in your closets and drawers.

 5. Find Free Alternatives 💌

-Borrowing tools or baby gear from friends instead of buying.
+• Consider borrowing tools or baby gear from your friends.

 6. Identify Your Spending Triggers 🚨